siberianfox/tinygwiki/Road-to-1.0.md

 This page records the items and progress needed to get TinyG to 1.0 status.
-It is divided into two sections: major items and cleanup / validation / bug fixes.
+It is divided into two firmware sections: major items and cleanup / validation / bug fixes.
 There is also a section for things that need to happen on the GUI side.
 Some of these items may become github Issues, but I thought it would be easier to track it all in one place.
 This page will be periodically updated as progress is made or new items are identified.

 ##Major Items
 * [1] Merge Otherlab ESC spindle controller code and define final settings